 Hannabach 825 Pure Gold to prevent corrosion

-What if you said you didn’t want gold in name only?
+What if you didn’t want gold in name only?
 What if you hankered after a real gold plating to your bass strings?
 Hannabach has the set for you – the 825 Pure Gold strings.
 The basses of these sets are plated with pure 24K gold!
 Check out the price of the 825 Pure Gold set at Amazon.

 Why would someone go and plate guitar strings with gold?
 Just to please your whim?
 No, this is aimed at resisting the effects of acid perspiration.
 Ideal for guitar players with sweaty hands, these strings are impervious to acid corrosion according to the makers.
 The trebles are the same as those in their famous 815 series.